atomicwest/skycast0/README.md

 * Returns current weather temperature, humidity, chance for precipitation, and regional alerts for a location
 * Returns historical high/low temperature data and historical atmospheric pressure records as a time-variant plot
 * User registration and query history
+* Embedded Google Map to display search location (helping you confirm the correct locale)

 Default Search Example Queries:
 * Portland (ambiguous search)